CtrlK

 Actionability

-Excellent actionability with fully executable Python code examples for every operation: creating endpoints, creating all three index types, querying with text/vectors/hybrid, filtering with both syntaxes, CRUD operations, CLI commands, and MCP tool usage.
-All examples are copy-paste ready with realistic parameters.
+The skill provides fully executable Python code examples for every major operation: creating endpoints, creating all three index types, querying with text/vectors/hybrid, filtering, upserting, deleting, and syncing.
+CLI commands are also concrete and copy-paste ready.
+The code uses real SDK methods with realistic parameters.

 3 / 3